 The Construction Noise Study included in FEIS Appendix Y details noise from trucking operations and stationary equipment and compares the sound levels from construction activities to existing conditions.
-As analyzed in the Construction Noise Study, the predominant source of construction noise would be the stationary equipment, since trucking operations and passbys generate relatively brief noise exposure at approximately ten seconds.
-The Construction Noise Study finds that construction would generate noise levels ranging from 49 to 65 dBA.
+As analyzed in the Construction Noise Study, the predominant source of construction noise would be the stationary equipment such as rock crushers and equipment generators, since trucking operations and passbys generate relatively brief noise exposure at approximately ten seconds.
+The Construction Noise Study finds that construction would generate noise levels ranging from 49 to 65 dBA at nearby residences, which is an unavoidable short-term (at least six years) adverse impact of the project.
 In efforts to reduce potential noise impacts from truck traffic, noise reduction measures would include limitations to certain daytime and weekday hours, minimizing idling times and potential rerouting of truck routes, among others.
-With the implementation of these noise reduction measures, no significant noise impacts are anticipated.
+The increased truck generated noise levels at residences is an unavoidable short-term adverse impact of the project, which is expected to last the duration of the Project, at least six years.